folio-org/mod-graphql/create-schemas/README.md

 As a result, each module whose name is specified in the configuration file appears as a directory of that name within the current working directory, each such module containing only a `ramls` directory, and that directory containing its contents as of the specified release as modified by the specified overlays.

+Two command-line options are recognised, together with their negations:

+* `--fetch`/`--no-fetch` (off by default): if true, force a re-fetch of the modules' RAML and JSON Schema files; otherwise, these files are fetched only if not already present.

+* `--overlay`/`--no-overlay` (on by default): if true, then the overlays specified in the configuration file are applied; otherwise they are not.
+This can be useful in combination with `--fetch` to obtain a virgin set of RAMLs and JSON Schemas.

 ## Using the resulting RAMLs and JSON Schemas

 As usual, `mod-graphql` itself is configured by listing on its command-line the RAML files that should be supported in its GraphQL Schema (and so, implicitly, the JSON Schemas that those RAMLs reference).
 So if `create-schemas` is run in, say, a `schemas` subdirectory of `mod-graphql`, you might start the service using: